desaimilin/NNDL-2020/README.md

 Added model testing files in the docs.

 Added hand written calculation to understand more about activation forms, layers and other hyper parameters.
 And how it can improve our model.

+Revolution of autonomous cars has boomed in the last 10 years.
+I have written a survey paper for the same which you can find in the survey paper folder.